uvineet53/optum_22/README.md

 4. Compare models for optimization of accuracy metric
 5. Serialize and deserialize model using Keras and SQLlite
 6. Create Flask App and connect routes to model
-7. Create interactive web app using Javascript D3, html and css
+7. Create interactive web app using Javascript D3, HTML and CSS
 8. Visualize dashboard in Heroku

 ## Data Source